 Figure \ref{fig:EntDistTmargin} illustrates the effect of $\gamma$ on the headwise entropy distribution.
 The hyperparameter $\gamma$ employed to adjust the threshold margin in entropy regularization, defined as \(\text{Tol}_{\text{margin}} = \gamma \text{E}_{\text{max}} \) (Algorithm\ref{Algo:EntRegLossComputation}, line \#\ref{line:ToleranceMargin}), effectively preventing over-regularization by ensuring that a sufficient fraction of heads maintains entropy values in the upper range $\frac{\tt 3Max}{4}$ to ${\tt Max}$.
 As $\gamma$ increases from 0 to 0.15, only a small proportion of attention heads (0.7\%) are situated in the highest entropy range.
 However, as $\gamma$ is increased beyond 0.15, the fraction of heads in this upper range starts increasing, reaching 2.08\%, 3.47\%, and 6.25\% at $\gamma$=0.20, 0.25, and 0.30, respectively.
 This fine-grained control on the population of attention heads in the higher entropy range highlights the ability of entropy regularization to prevent over-regularization and maintain the attention heads' diversity.
 We find that $\gamma$=0.2 yields slightly better performance in terms of lower perplexity compared to higher $\gamma$ values, and thus, we adopt this value in the final entropy regularization scheme.

-To better understand the increase in the fraction of attention heads with higher $\gamma$, Figure \ref{fig:EntropyDynamicsTmargins} illustrates the layerwise entropy dynamics during training.
-Notably, at higher $\gamma$, the fraction of attention heads with higher entropy values increases, as indicated by the increases in the mean entropy of the early layers, which helps to prevent over-regularization and maintain heads' diversity.
+Furthermore, Figure \ref{fig:EntropyDynamicsTmargins} illustrates the layer-wise entropy dynamics during training as the tolerance margin is progressively increased.
+Evidently, at higher $\gamma$, a greater fraction of attention heads exhibit higher entropy values, as reflected in the increased mean entropy of the early layers.
+This prevents over-regularization while preserving the attention head diversity.